 Commencement: There are multiple ways to celebrate your graduation with friends and family.
-Depending on the time of year you complete requirements, you may attend the campus-wide Commencement Ceremony in May and/or the College of Science Graduation Convocation (May and December).
-Students graduating in August or December may attend the campus-wide May commencement ceremony if they wish.
+Depending on the time of year you complete requirements, you may attend the campus-wide Commencement Ceremony in May and/or the Convocation (May and December).
+Students graduating in August or December may attend the campus-wide May commencement ceremony.
 You must RSVP to attend all ceremonies.
-Find more information and RSVP links on the HAS website under the Events tab (dropdown menu).
+Find more information and RSVP links on the HAS website under the Events tab.

 Exit Interview and Housekeeping: When you are ready to graduate, please return any keys and borrowed manuscripts, books, or equipment to the department (see Santander regarding return of keys).
 It's also important to clean up and tidy your office space and desk for the next student.
-If you have mail forwarded to the department address, submit a U.S. postal Change of Address card (we will return-to-sender first class mail and will not forward other postal mail).
+If you have mail forwarded to the department address, submit a U.S. postal Change of Address card (we will not forward postal mail).